-"READ?
-Subsystem""SETup:CFERror""INITiate""FETCh:CFERror""Test Adherence to Standards"
+"SETup:CFERror"

+"FETCh:CFERror"

 Frequency Modulation (FM) Measurement Description

 How is a frequency modulation measurement made?

 The Analog Frequency Modulation measurement measures the frequency deviation and, if enabled, the total harmonic distortion and modulation frequency, for frequency modulated analog signals (such as AMPS transmitters).
 Measurements are performed after any filtering, de-emphasis, and expansion are performed (selected by the user in the setup parameters).